-As COP15 Ends, 'Biopiracy' Is a Key Issue.
-What Is It?

 As COP15 Ends, ‘Biopiracy’ Is a Key Issue.
 What Is It?

+Genetic information is key to conservation — but while this information is extracted from the Global South, the Global North benefits.

-COP15, the UN biodiversity summit being held in Montreal, Canada, is scheduled to come to a close today.
-While it was heralded as the “last chance” to protect species and ecosystems from destruction, reports suggest progress has been slow, with parties divided on the issue of financing conservation efforts.
+COP15, the UN biodiversity summit held in Montreal, Canada, has come to a close with the approval of a landmark deal with the ambitious target to protect 30% of the world’s biodiversity by 2030.
+While the summit was heralded as the “last chance” to protect species and ecosystems from destruction, previous reports suggested progress had been slow, with parties divided on the issue of financing conservation efforts.
 One key issue has been how to ensure a more equitable sharing of the benefits that arise from the use of genetic resources, that is, genetic materials obtained from plants, animals and microbes.
 Unequal benefit sharing leads to what experts call biopiracy.
+As The Guardian reported, an agreement has now been made on this front to set up a funding mechanism on digital sequence information (DSI).

 DSI is made freely available in public databases to be utilized as a tool for scientific innovation that benefits populations around the world.
 For example, conservationists have used DSI to revive populations of the California condor, the largest bird in Northern America.
 However, countries from Africa, Latin America and the Caribbean have previously argued that open-sourced DSI “has become a loophole for pharmaceutical companies and others to avoid sharing profits deriving from their flora, fauna…,” reported The Guardian.